 I didn’t get to visit when I was there but I would try to if I was you as it sounds very interesting and it’s home to a lot of history, but in different ways than the rest of the city.
 It seems like the perfect place for dinner before heading back home and to London.

 9 – Get Green in the Botanical Gardens

 The University of Oxford Botanical Gardens is the oldest Botanical Garden in the England and it’s located right in the city centre so if you’re over the architecture and need some greenery then head here.
 It costs £4.50 to enter and there are free tours available too.
 All of the plants are named so you know what you’re looking at.
 I didn’t go but after reading this post on the gardens I wish I had!

 I couldn’t leave punting off of the list could I!
 We didn’t go punting and I wouldn’t think it’s much fun if you’re on your own but if you’re in a group and it’s not too much of a wait for the boats (we saw some big queues) then its worth going as it is very English and very Oxford!

 I hope you’ve found this list useful and it gives you some ideas on what to do in Oxford, England!

-If you want to know more information about Oxford including lots of walks and even more things to do then I would really recommend the Marco Polo Oxford Guide which can be purchased on Amazon for just £5.55 right now.
+If you want to know more information about Oxford including lots of walks and even more things to do then I would really recommend the Marco Polo Oxford Guide which can be purchased on Amazon for a really good price!